National Star in Wales

 Curriculum

 We personalise the curriculum to each student.
 Our aim is to develop skills for an independent and active life after college.
-We support each student with ALN to develop life skills and communication skills, as well as literacy and numeracy.
+We support each student with additional learning needs to develop life skills and communication skills, as well as literacy and numeracy.

 creative arts (art, music, IT, photography and multimedia)